Floodwaters from Yellowstone surge through eastern Montana - NewsBreak

 The city of 110,000 stopped watering parks and boulevards, and its fire department filled its trucks with river water.

 Normal operations resumed Thursday after the river level began to drop.
-It crested Wednesday at more than foot (30 centimeters) above the previous recorded high in Billings in 1997.
+It crested Wednesday at more than foot above the previous recorded high in Billings in 1997.

 The unprecedented and sudden flooding earlier this week drove all but a dozen of the more than 10,000 visitors out of the nation’s oldest park.